David Lindenmayer

+David’s discoveries are the product of his commitment to long-term research, demonstrated through six large-scale, long-term research programs under his direction (ranging from 21 to 45 years in duration) including the Sustainable Farms Project.
+These programs focus on the conservation of biodiversity and sustainability across a range of settings, including reserves, national parks, production forests, plantations, and farmland.

 His areas of expertise also include environmental management, forestry management and environment, terrestrial ecology, wildlife and habitat management, environmental monitoring, forestry fire management, natural resource management, zoology and forestry sciences, with a particular focus on the critically endangered Leadbeater's possum.
 His work on wildlife conservation and biodiversity has, for many years, led world research in this area.
 Lindenmayer's conservation and biodiversity research has been recognised through numerous awards, including the Eureka Science Prize, and the Australian Natural History Medallion by the Field Naturalists Club of Victoria.
 He was appointed an Officer of the Order of Australia "for distinguished service to conservation and the environment in the field of landscape ecology, to tertiary education, and to professional organisations".

-Professor Lindenmayer has recently published an important book - The Forest Wars: The ugly truth about what's happening in our tall forests.
-This book lifts the lid on the destruction of native forests by government corporations and logging industry that is making bushfires worse, killing wildlife and costing taxpayers millions, for the sake of exported woodchips.
+Professor Lindenmayer has recently published The Forest Wars: The ugly truth about what's happening in our tall forests.
+This book details the destruction of native forests by government corporations and logging industry that has been linked to worsening bushfires worse, killing wildlife and costing taxpayers millions.